 Breathing through pursed lips (like you’re about to kiss someone) can be helpful when you’re having difficulty breathing.

 One of the main ways to help reduce the risk of bronchitis is to quit smoking and to limit the time you spend around smokers.
 The chemicals in tobacco smoke are the main cause of chronic bronchitis, which can also lead to emphysema.

 Ultimately, hygiene is crucial.
 As we already know, the common cold and flu viruses can trigger bronchitis.
 With this in mind, it is important to wash your hands frequently, especially before eating or touching your face.
 Be aware of those around you.
 If you notice somebody has cold-like symptoms you should avoid physical interactions with them.

 A Risk of Pneumonia

 Around one in 20 cases of bronchitis will lead to pneumonia.
-This is when the tissue in one or both of your lungs begin to swell, due to a bacterial infection.
+Pneumonia is when the tissue in one or both of your lungs begins to swell, due to a bacterial infection.
+Therefore, bacterial cases of bronchitis are more likely to develop into pneumonia than viral cases.
 Those most at risk of developing pneumonia are:

 - The elderly.

 - Those with other conditions such as heart, liver or kidney disease.